Superman: Doomed: Synopsis

 Superman reunites with Wonder Woman after she defeats Giganta in London.
 As they fly to Diana's apartment, they witness a large plant creature sneaking out.
-Superman deduces the creature is in a fact a rare Kryptonian plant he gave Wonder Woman shortly before the events of the arc happened.
+Superman deduces the creature is a rare plant from Krypton that he gave Wonder Woman.
 As the plant feeds off oil, they realize it will attempt to feed off the world's petroleum supply.
-Superman argues with Wonder Woman about how she was unable to feed the plant, even though the events of the arc gave her no time to do so.
+Superman argues with Wonder Woman about how she was unable to feed the plant.
 Realizing that they are not acting normally, Wonder Woman flies to Olympus and confronts the goddess Eris, who is responsible for her argument with Superman.
 Eris says she is just doing her job and Wonder Woman cannot stop her.
 Wonder Woman replies that she can make her job harder and smashes her scrying pool.
-Superman tracks the plant creature down to a series of oil rigs off the coast of Scotland.
+Superman tracks the plant creature to a series of oil rigs off the coast of Scotland.
 Not wanting to hurt the creature, Superman asks Swamp Thing for help.
 As he touches the creature, Swamp Thing learns how to speak Kryptonian and is able to convince the creature to return to its original form.
 Later, Superman and Wonder Woman apologize for their unnecessary argument and restart the relationship.